jonathanimb/tkvariables/README.md

 # tkvariables
 Enhanced tk Variables that add some common sense.
-Dropin replacement for tk variables.
+Dropin replacement for tk variables for most use cases.
+This will break your code if you use the arguments provided by the trace callback or if you use the trace ID returned from `trace`.

 ```python
 import tkvariables as tkv